hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 <center>
 <img src="lighthill.PNG" width="700">
 </center>
 Here Lighthill defends the use of *D/Dt* rather than *d/dt* for this use in fluid dynamics.
-Perhaps not without reason, many other mathematicians who write about hydrodynamics use *D/Dt* as well (e.g., Acheson, 1990; Birkhoff, 1960; Chorin and Marsden, 2000).
+Perhaps not without reason then, many other mathematicians who write about hydrodynamics use *D/Dt* as well (e.g., Acheson, 1990; Birkhoff, 1960; Chorin and Marsden, 2000).
 However, many key writers in physics, including Alfven (1942) and Landau & Lifshitz (1959), continued to use *d/dt* instead of *D/Dt*.
 Paradoxically, though Prandtl (1952) uses *d/dt*, Prandtl and Tietjens (1934, sec.
 49) use the hybrid notation *D/dt*.
 The latter convention is also adopted briefly by Rajeev (2018), though most of the time he just writes out the full expression in tensor notation.
-Surveying other works by physicists (such as those listed [here](booksByPhysicists.md)) show about an even split between the use of *d/dt* and *D/Dt* for the material derivative.
+Surveying other hydrodynamics works by physicists (such as those listed [here](booksByPhysicists.md)) show about an even split between the use of *d/dt* and *D/Dt* for the material derivative.
 The *D/Dt* notation is less common among statistical physicists, though I know of at least one text that uses it (Kreuzer, 1981), as well as one by a chemist (McQuarrie, 2000).
+Among the atmospheric and oceanographic sciences, the *D/Dt* notation is not dominant, but it is used in some of the most prominent texts (e.g., Holton, 2004; Gill, 1982; Salmon, 1998).
+Many important texts in mechanical and aerospace engineering use *D/Dt* (e.g., Anderson, 2002; Panton, 2013; Smits, 1999; and White, 2005) as well as the classic chemical engineering text by Bird, Stewart, and Lightfoot (2002).

+Liepmann and Roshko (1957) use *D/Dt* but curiously name it the *Eulerian derivative*.
+It is indeed likely that Leonhard Euler was the first to write the fluid acceleration term in its three-dimensional form, but in one dimension it was previously intuited by Daniel Bernoulli's father, Johann, and expressed in field theoretic form by Jean le Rond D'Alembert (Darrigol, 2005).
+The *D/Dt* notation was not used by any of them; it is due to Stokes (1849), hence, some writers call it the *Stokes operator*.

-Some physicists (Bruus, 2008; Hertel, 2012) use the notation $D_t$ for the material derivative.
+Some physicists (Bruus, 2008; Hertel, 2012) use the simple notation $D_t$ for the material derivative.

 ### The "Fluid Derivative"